 Sushi is normally prepared with vinegared rice and combined with seafood and vegetables.
 However, rice is off-limits on the keto diet because it is so high in carbs.
 This has left many keto dieters with a hole in their heart since they can no longer eat it!

-For our keto version, we use riced cauliflower as a substitute for regular rice.
-We will mix riced cauliflower with vinegar and cream cheese to mimic the regular vinegared rice consistency.
+For the keto sushi rice, I use riced cauliflower as a substitute for regular rice.
+I will mix cauliflower rice with vinegar and cream cheese to mimic the regular vinegared rice consistency.

-For the sauce, we prepare our sushi dip with low carb soy sauce, ginger and lemon juice.
-If you follow strict keto, then we suggest using coconut aminos.
+For the sauce, I prepare the sushi dip with low carb soy sauce, ginger and lemon juice.
+If you follow strict keto, then I suggest using coconut aminos.

 Prepare the sushi rice: Wash the cauliflower, remove the leaves, and cut into small pieces.
 With a food processor, grate the cauliflower until it gets pieces similar size to rice.
 Then, place in the microwave and cook for one minute until it’s soft.